schloops1/textpad_warframe/README.md

 * in Textpad menus: configure/New Document class then :
 * choose a class name Warframe for example then click next
 * choose a file extension you'll use for your warframe files and add it. \*.wf for wf files but you can choose your own extension.
 Click next.
 * check enable syntax highlighting and select warframe.syn in the drop down list.
+Click next.
 * click finish